oleksandr-balabanov/equivariant-posteriors/README.md

 - Datasets are registered in lib/data_registry.py and instantiated via lib/data_factory.py.

 ### 2. Model Configuration
-- Supported model families: Llama 2 and Mistral.
+- Supported model families: Llama2 and Mistral.
 - To create a model, you need a configuration specifying:
  - The base model checkpoint (e.g. llama2-7b or mistral-7b)
  - LoRA fine-tuning hyperparameters (rank, alpha, dropout, etc.)
 - Models are registered in lib/models and constructed through lib/model_factory.py.

 ### 3. Training
-- The end-to-end ensemble training pipeline is in experiments/lora_ensembles/pipeline_lora_ens_train.py.
+- The end-to-end training pipeline for a single ensemble member is located in experiments/lora_ensembles/pipeline_lora_ens_train.py.
 - It uses a TrainRun config for each ensemble member, specifying data, model, and training hyperparameters.
-- By default, checkpoints are saved at each epoch.
-Training is resumed automatically using the latest checkpoint.
+- By default, checkpoints are saved at the end of each epoch.
+Training automatically resumes from the latest checkpoint, using the training configuration that is serialized and saved alongside the checkpoints.
 - You can launch ensemble training in parallel using: experiments/lora_ensembles/run_multi_train_jobs.sh

 ### 4. Evaluation
 - Evaluation for multiple-choice QA tasks is handled by experiments/lora_ensembles/pipeline_lora_ens_eval.py.
 - This script loads the fine-tuned ensemble member checkpoints and computes:
  - Softmax outputs for each possible answer token.
- - (Optional/Prefered) Reduced softmax over only the relevant answer tokens (eval_tokens) to minimize memory usage.
+ - (Prefered) Reduced softmax over only the relevant answer tokens (eval_tokens) to minimize memory usage.
 - Two evaluation modes are supported:
  - single_token: Compute loss/accuracy only over the single token representing the chosen answer.
  - next_token: Consider all tokens (question + answer choices + formatting).